rgomeztinoco/strapi-plugin-heroicons-field/README.md

 ## How To Use

-To clone and run this application, you'll need to be in the folder of your strapi application.
-From your command line:
+To install this plugin, you'll need to be in the folder of your strapi application.
+Then, from your command line:

 ```bash
 # Clone this repository